Goose Gonsoulin: Legacy and honors

 In Denver, he was considered an "original Bronco", and led the team four times in interceptions.
 When he left the AFL in 1966, after seven years in the league, he held the record for most interceptions in AFL history (43).
 This AFL record was surpassed in 1968 by Houston Oilers' safety Jim Norton during his ninth AFL season.
 He was tied for 6th all-time in interceptions (46) when he played his last game in 1967.
+He is third all-time in AFL history in interceptions.
 He held the Broncos' interception record until 1987 when it was surpassed by Steve Foley.
 In addition to being a top pass defender, he was also known as a hard-hitting tackler.
 He suffered numerous concussions when tackling others, but in his playing years, his experience was he would be asked a few questions such as what was your name and where were you born, and then given smelling salts and returned to play.

 The hardest collision in which he was involved came against the Houston Oilers and Billy Cannon in 1962.
 Gonsoulin's helmet hit the hard running Cannon's knee when he was attempting a tackle.
 Gonsoulin was knocked unconscious and swallowed his tongue.
 The team's trainers could not open his jaws and were about to break his teeth when teammate Bud McFadin was able to pry open Gonsoulin's mouth.
 It has also been reported that trainer Fred Posey was the one able to pull Gonsoulin's tongue free.
 When Gonsoulin regained consciousness on his way to the hospital, he was unaware of what had happened.
 Gonsoulin was back at practice two days later.
 Over his career Gonsoulin had numerous injuries, some long-term.